ZacBlanco/zacblanco.github.io/education/discrete-math/notes.md

 **Quantification** is a way to create a proposition from a propositional function.
 Quantification expresses the extent to which a predicate is true over a range of elements.

-In english, the words _all, some, many, none,_, and _few_ are used in quantifications.
+In english, the words _all, some, many, none,_ and _few_ are used in quantifications.

 There are two types of quantifications which we will cover